frappe/erpnext/erpnext/docs/user/manual/en/selling/articles/applying-discount.md

 #### 1. Discount on "Price List Rate" of an item

-In the Item table, after Price List Rate field, you will find Discount (%) field.
-Discount Rate applied will be applicable on the Price List Rate of an item.
+You can find the Discount (%) field in the Item table.
+Discount is applied on the Price List Rate to get the selling Rate of the Item.

 <img alt="Discount Percentage" class="screenshot" src="{{docs_base_url}}/assets/image/articles/discount-1.png">